danielorkingit/DrinkWater/README.md

 flutter run
 ```
 ### Run the programm directly through Xcode
-Go to the DrinkWater/ios directory
+Go to the DrinkWater/ios directory <br />
-Open the Runner.xcworkspace in Xcode
+Open the Runner.xcworkspace in Xcode <br />
-Select your simulator
+Select your simulator <br />
-Run the programm
+Run the programm <br />

 *The application is still in the early beta*